If your child has a birth

 can be extra medical and therapeutic costs in caring for a child with a birth defect.

-other available resources include nonprofit disability
+insurance, other available resources include

-worker can help you learn more about these.
+programs.
+A social worker can help you learn more about these.

 Seek early intervention.
 Early intervention means bringing a team